Making The Switch

-At the beginning we recommend choosing one meat source to give to your dog in a period of around a week and then gradually expanding.
-Typically we recommend starting with something simple such as turkey, we find it easiest to work with and it’s high in bone content.
-Once your dog has sampled it’s new protein sources, begin rotating different proteins every few days or so as this ensures your dog’s diet has plenty of variety.
+At the beginning, we recommend choosing one protein to give to your dog over the course of the first 7-10 days then gradually expanding.
+Typically, we recommend starting with something simple such as turkey, we find it easiest to work with and it is high in bone content (High bone content will help firm your pups’ stools so they are less likely to have an upset tummy).
+Once your dog has sampled its new protein sources, begin rotating different proteins every few days or so as this ensures your dog’s diet has plenty of variety.

 If your dog is used to eating commercial foods then he/she may be a little fussy when it comes to dinner time.
 Older pets can sometimes take a little more patience and little bit of coaxing.
 Puppies and young dogs have the easiest time transitioning onto raw as this is natural for them.